koding/kdlearn/guides/collaboration/index.md

 improvable: false
 ---
-> type:tip
-> This guide is not complete as the Collaboration feature is still under development.
-If you run into any issues while using it, please [let us know](mailto:support@koding.com).

 ### What is Collaboration?
 Koding Collaboration allows you to easily and effectively collaborate and share resources with your team, students, peers or friends.
 When you enable Collaboration, you are effectively sharing your